 GENDER INTELLIGENCE: Breakthrough Strategies for Increasing Diversity and Improving Your Bottom Line

-Gender Intelligence presents how a small but growing number of courageous, leading-edge companies have been able to break through the barriers to women advancing in leadership.
+Gender Intelligence presents how a growing number of leading-edge companies have been able to break through the barriers to women advancing in leadership.
 They have made the remarkable transformation from compliance to choice—from pressure to preference.

 They have discovered that the true measure of gender equality does not reside in a percentage, but in the untapped power of gender-intelligent men and women openly working and succeeding together.
 And the leadership in these forward-leaning companies have demonstrated the strength of conviction it takes to transform their cultures and benefit from the diversity of thought, talent, and skills that both men and women bring to the table.